Preparing for your appointmentBy Mayo Clinic staff

 - Write down all the symptoms you're experiencing and when they started.
 Include any that may seem unrelated to problems with your ears.

-- Make a list of all your medications, including any over-the-counter drugs and vitamins or supplements that you're taking.
+- Make a list of all your medications, including any over-the-counter drugs and vitamins or supplements you're taking.

 - Write down any known allergies, such as skin reactions or drug allergies.